This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-- Do not give aspirin to children under 18 years of age: Your child could develop Reye syndrome if he takes aspirin.
+- Do not give aspirin to children younger than 18 years old.
+The child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
-Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.
+Check the child's medicine labels for aspirin, salicylates, or oil of wintergreen.

-Follow up with your child's primary healthcare provider as directed:
+Follow up with the child's healthcare provider or counselor as directed:

 Write down your questions so you remember to ask them during your child's visits.

 Ask the child's healthcare provider for information about how to take care of the child's wounds.

 Care for a child victim of sexual abuse:

 - Let the child rest as needed.
 Tell the child's healthcare provider if the child has trouble sleeping.

 - Report suspected or known sexual abuse.
 It may be hard to report sexual abuse of children, but it is very important.
 Healthcare providers can help the child if he is a victim of sexual abuse.
 Healthcare providers are required by law to report sexual abuse.
 A state or county investigator may need to be involved to assess child safety.
 The child may need to leave a current living situation to protect him from the abuse.